JozefJarosciak/X1/Mine-XenBlocks.md

 2. `tar -vxzf`: Extracts the downloaded tar.gz file.
 3. `chmod +x`: Makes the `xenblocksMiner` file executable.
 4. `echo -e "...
-..." |`: The `echo -e` command is simulating the Enter key.
-This part automatically inputs your EIP-55 address and dev fee into the miner.
+..." |`: This part automatically inputs your EIP-55 address and dev fee into the miner.

 ## Customizing the Command